 His widow continued to live in Windsor and raised her children there.
 It is believed she died in 1979.

 The Stay At Home Halpin Sibling

 William became the sole family member who did not emigrate.
 He had been very badly shaken up by the 1921 shooting and the aftermath was tough too.
 But he managed to move on with his life, married in 1924 and raised a large family in Dublin.
-William worked for many years as the resident Attendant in Rathmines Town Hall.
-He died in 1969, followed in 1987 by his widow Nora (née Brogan).
+William is listed on the roll of E Coy, 2nd Battalion on 1 July 1922. so his IRA membership is clear.
+He worked for many years as the resident Attendant in Rathmines Town Hall.
+William died in 1969, followed in 1987 by his widow Nora (née Brogan).
 Both are buried in the Glasnevin grave of his mother and older brother Jack the victim of WWI.

 On the same plot is a CWGC memorial recently added (showing Jack’s actual date of death).